Magnitus-/ExpressUser/README.md

 - PUT /Session/Self/User -> Login
 - DELETE /Session/Self/User -> Logout
 - GET /Users/:Field/:ID/Count -> Fetching the count of users with the given value for the given field
+- PUT /User/Self/Memberships/:Membership -> Adds Membership to the list of an account's memberships (using session to identify the account)
+- DELETE /User/Self/Memberships/:Membership -> Remove Membership to the list of an account's memberships (using session to identify the account)

 2) Admin URLs:
 - PATCH /User/:Field/:ID -> Account modification (using the ID of the given Field to identify the account)
 - DELETE /User/:Field/:ID -> Account deletion (using the ID of the given Field to identify the account)
 - GET /User/:Field/:ID -> Fetching account info (using the ID of the given Field to identify the account)
+- PUT /User/:Field/:ID/Memberships/:Membership -> Adds Membership to the list of an account's memberships (using the ID of the given Field to identify the account)
+- DELETE /User/:Field/:ID/Memberships/:Membership -> Remove Membership to the list of an account's memberships (using the ID of the given Field to identify the account)

 Architecture
 ============